 Chicago still has some great institutional eating and drinking establishments left, though they are going by the wayside as owners die, property owners sell, the wrecking ball comes in, or lessors want more so-called upscale tenants.
 If the trend continues, Chicago will be nothing more than a city of bland suburban mall style culture.
 A city of no culture.

-That will be to our detriment and bring on the death knell of a grand city.
+That will be to our detriment and bring and the death knell of a grand city.

 Filed under: Uncategorized